-1) In order to avoid damaging a generator during synchronizing, the generator manufacturer will generally provide synchronizing limits in terms of breaker closing angle, slip frequency and voltage matching.
-Those manufacturer limits should be followed but in no case should they exceed the limits listed on Table 5 on the next page.
+1. In order to avoid damaging a generator during synchronizing, the generator manufacturer will generally provide synchronizing limits in terms of breaker closing angle, slip frequency and voltage matching.
+Those manufacturer limits should be followed but in no case should they exceed the limits listed below.

-Table 5, Synchronization Limits
+Table 3, Synchronization Limits

+Frequency Voltage Phase Angle

-Frequency Difference (Slip) Voltage Difference Phase Angle Difference 0.2 Hz.
+Difference (Slip) Difference Difference

+0.2 Hz.
 10% 10 Degrees

-- 2) Generators with a Stiffness Ratio of 20 or less, or those units where a stability study has indicated possible unstable operation shall be equipped with a protective functions suitable for detecting loss of synchronism (out of step or pole slipping). - 3) Induction generators that are started across the line shall not cause voltage flicker to exceed the limitation defined in Technical Design Considerations, Section VIII G 2.
-If these flicker limits are exceeded, the induction generator shall be accelerated to synchronous speed by the prime mover prior to paralleling with the Company Grid. - 4) The inverters of DC generating systems shall obtain their commutation reference from the Company Grid and thus synchronization will not be an issue.
+- 2. Generators with a Stiffness Ratio of 20, or less, or units where a stability study has indicated possible unstable operation shall be equipped with a protective functions suitable for detecting loss of synchronism (out of step or pole slipping). - 3.
+Induction generators that are started across the line shall not cause voltage flicker to exceed the limitation defined in Technical Design Considerations, Section X, H, 2.
+If these flicker limits are exceeded, the induction generator shall be accelerated to synchronous speed by the prime mover prior to paralleling with the Company Grid.

+4. The inverters of DC generating systems shall obtain their commutation reference from the Company Grid and thus synchronization will not be an issue.